alanfsrz/microsoft-graph-docs/api-reference/v1.0/resources/plannerassignments.md

 The **plannerAssignments** resource represents assignments of a [plannerTask](plannertask.md) resource.
 This type is an open type.
 Each property name in this type is the ID of a user object a task is assigned to.
 The users can be assigned to tasks with creating new properties named with their ID, with a [plannerassignment](plannerassignment.md) object with orderHint property populated as the value.
-The assignees can be unassigned from the task by setting the propety named with their ID to null.
+The assignees can be unassigned from the task by setting the property named with their ID to null.

 ## Properties